-Keeping children safe in education - GOV.UK (www.gov.uk) Annex C
+Keeping children safe in education - GOV.UK (www.gov.uk)

+Annex C

-Leaders and governors recognise the large and emotionally intense role the DSL.
-There are regular emotional check-ins with staff at every DSL meeting.
+Leaders and governors recognise the large and emotionally intense role the DSL is and provide support to the team.
+The DSL team have an emotional check in systems each week as part of the DSL meeting.